 The problem is that most consumers shopping for a car aren’t aware of the process.
 All you know is “inquiries can lower your credit scores”.
 You understandably get upset when you see a bunch of inquiries coming from several different lenders when you only remember giving permission to one lender.

 Shotgunning Won’t Hurt Your FICO Scores

 The truth is, FICO (the company that provides the scores lenders use for lending decisions) understands that consumers need to shop around for major purchases like auto and home loans.
-So they will lump together all the auto inquiries made over a specific period of time and treat them as one for credit scoring purposes.
+So they lump together all the auto inquiries made over a specific period of time and treat them as one for credit scoring purposes.

 That means your scores won’t be negatively impacted by “shotgunning”, though there are other possible consequences.